ruanzx/devcontainer-templates/features/tldr-in-docker/README.md

 ## What's Installed

-This feature installs a wrapper script that runs tldr commands in a Docker container using the `ruanzx/tldr` image.
+This feature installs a wrapper script that runs tldr commands in a Docker container using the `ruanzx/tldr` image with persistent caching.

+**Caching Features:**
+- **Persistent Cache**: tldr pages are cached in a Docker named volume (`tldr-cache`)
+- **Automatic Updates**: Cache updates automatically once per day
+- **Performance**: Subsequent runs are faster due to cached pages

 ## Getting Started